Will influencer marketing stay the same after Covid-19 ends? Probably not.

 Let’s dive into it now, and here are our predictions of influencer marketing after Covid-19!

-1. Video marketing is going to thrive in 2020
+1. Video marketing is going to thrive

 Before Covid-19, video content has been predicted to be the future of influencer marketing.
 This prediction was secured by the rise of TikTok, a popular video-centric platform that had up to 500 million monthly active users only 3 years after its launch.